 In some cases, employers do not have to pay their share of PRSI for employees.
 However, employees must still pay their share of PRSI unless they are a worker posted to Ireland (see below).

 From 1 January 2014 the lower rate of employer PRSI is 8.5% for all jobs that pay up to €356 per week.
 (The rate was halved to 4.25% from 1 July 2011 and was restored to 8.5% from 1 January 2014.)

 Employer Job (PRSI) Incentive Scheme

 The Employer Job (PRSI) Incentive Scheme was open to employers who create new and additional jobs.
-Under this scheme, employers do not have to pay the employers' portion of the PRSI contribution for certain employees for 18 months.
-To qualify for this scheme both the job created and the person employed must meet certain criteria.
+Under this scheme, employers did not have to pay the employers' portion of the PRSI contribution for certain employees for 18 months.
 It is no longer in operation from 1 July 2013.
 Find out more about the Employer Job (PRSI) Incentive Scheme.

 Workers posted to Ireland

 A worker who is ordinarily resident in a country not covered by EU Regulations, or with which Ireland does not have a Bilateral Social Security Agreement and who is sent to work temporarily in Ireland by an employer who is not ordinarily registered in Ireland nor has their principal place of business in Ireland, Northern Ireland, Great Britain or the Isle of Man, may be exempt from paying Irish PRSI contributions for up to 12 months.